 One day I would love to continue to the Hmong village I saw in the distance.
 Most Thai tourists checked out early morning.
 When we returned, our tent was almost the only tent still standing.

 My sister in law from Bangkok handled the check out procedures and came back with a smile, laughing a little bit.
 So, the cost of all this was 150 baht!!!
 For five persons!!
 We brought our own tents.
 But there are tents for rent as well.
 Since the sakura was already in bloom, we drove to the Khun Chiang Kiang Agriculture centre.

 The road was in awful condition, with construction going on.
 And our Honda City struggled at times with some holes and wet mud, but we were the only ones at the spot apart from two other tourists, and the coffee shop was open.
 It is not in full bloom yet, but it was still enough to enjoy Hanami.

 Lastly, we stopped at The Boat restaurant in Chiang Mai on our way home.
 Reliable, cheap, fast cooking and delicious.

-Camping in Doi Pui is so enjoyable, doing the trail made it even more worth it.
+Camping in Doi Pui is so enjoyable; making the trail made it even more worth it.
 And it was just 1 hour and ten minutes from our house in Hang Dong.
-Incredible when you think how near these attractions we are, Ob Khan, Samoeng, Doi Pui, Doi Inthanon and Hot.
+It is incredible to think of how near these attractions we are, Ob Khan, Samoeng, Doi Pui, Doi Inthanon and Hot.